-- 1. Heads of Schools, Secondary School Administrators, and 12 month Principals, Assistant Principals, Secondary School Counselors and Preschool Directors are not charged annual leave for the extended school breaks at Christmas and Easter. - 2 Except in the case of an emergency, employees must request annual leave from their direct supervisor in advance.
+- 1. 12 Month Contracted School Employees are not charged annual leave for extended school breaks, including but not limited to those at Thanksgiving, Christmas, and Easter. - Except in the case of an emergency, employees must request annual leave from their direct supervisor in advance.
 Leave requests are granted based upon work requirements, staffing needs, tenure, and/or leave availability.
 Whenever possible, annual leave requests will be accommodated.
 The Diocese, however, retains the right to decline or alter requests at its discretion. - 3.
 Generally, annual leave is not granted during the first 90 days of employment for a newly hired or transferred employee, as this is a time of substantial training. - 4.
 Employees, exempt and non-exempt, may take and record annual leave in quarter-hour increments. - 5.
-Non-exempt employees will not be paid for time taken in excess of their leave balance.
+Non-exempt employees will not be paid for time taken in excess of their leave balance. - 6.
+Exempt employees will not be paid for full day absences taken in excess of their leave balance. - 7.
+A full day's absence is recorded as the number of hours the employee would have normally been scheduled to work on such day.

-- 6. Exempt employees will not be paid for full day absences taken in excess of their leave balance. - 7.
-A full day's absence is recorded as the number of hours the employee would have normally been scheduled to work on such day. - 8.
-Except for the payout of vacation upon change in employment status, payment of annual leave is made at the rate of pay in effect at the time of such payment. - 9.
+- 8. Except for the payout of annual leave upon change in employment classification, payment of annual leave is made at the rate of pay in effect at the time of such payment.
+In the case of the payout of annual leave upon change in employment classification, payment will be made at the last rate of pay in effect prior to the change in classification. - 9.
 Employees may not take annual leave that has not been accrued(earned).
 In other words, employees may not borrow against future leave. - 10.
 All available leave must be used before leave without pay may be considered or approved. - 11.
 Employees may not have an annual leave balance that is less than zero.
 If this unusual circumstance occurs, no further leave will be granted or paid until an appropriate leave balance is achieved to support such leave. - 12.
 Negative leave balances will be deducted from an exiting or transferring employee's final paycheck(s). - 13.
 As with all leave (Holiday, Holy Day, Sick, Compassionate, etc.), annual leave is not counted as time worked for overtime computation purposes. - 14.
 No payments will be made in lieu of taking annual leave.
 In other words, active employees may not "cash out" any portion of their leave balance.
 Leave must be taken in order to receive payment. - 15.
 Employees may not transfer all or a portion of their unused annual leave to another employee. - 16.
 If a paid Holy Day or holiday falls during an approved leave, the day will be recorded as a Holy Day or holiday, rather than annual leave. - 17.
 To permit fulfillment of civic and religious duties, employees will not be charged annual leave when absent from work for what is generally considered a reasonable amount of time necessary to vote in local, state, or federal elections or to participate in Mass on Holy Days of Obligation.

-Payment of Annual Leave at Separation of Employment, Transfer, or Status Change:
+Payment of Annual Leave at Separation of Employment, Transfer, or Change in Employment Classification